 Add the jam sugar and stir through until completely dissolved.
 Raise the heat and bring to a full rolling boil, cooking the raspberries for 5 minutes, until the setting point of 104.5°C is reached.

 You can tell when your jam is reaching setting point as the fast boil will slow down and tiny air bubbles will disappear leaving a thick, glossy mixture.

-Remove from the heat, take off any scum -stirring a knob of butter across the surface will help dissolve any scum residue.
+Remove from the heat, take off any scum -stirring a knob of butter/ some oil across the surface will help dissolve any scum residue.

 Remove the plate from the freezer and drop a little jam onto it.